Going Vertical – Free Your Browser Window From Clutter With Vertical Toolbar [Firefox]

 I love Firefox.
 Yes, it’s not perfect, I’ll admit to that in a heartbeat, but for me, it’s almost everything I want from a browser.
 One thing that does bother me though, is its slight tendency for clutter.
 Take, for example, the default orange settings button.
 It’s big, it’s ugly, and it takes way too much space.
 Luckily, there are simple add-ons that take care of this menace and help me keep my Firefox window cleaner and clutter-free.

 The problem with trying to get rid of clutter is that it never ends.
 You get rid of one thing, and suddenly things you’ve never noticed before seem like clutter too.
 Sounds familiar?
-If so, there’s one clutter-freeing add-on you have to check out - Vertical Toolbar.
+If so, there’s one clutter-freeing add-on you have to check out – Vertical Toolbar [No Longer Available].
 What does this add-on do?
 You’ve guessed it.
 Vertical Toolbar adds a nice, thin, minimalistic vertical toolbar to your Firefox window, to which you can promptly transfer all those annoying buttons that take so much valuable space up on top.

 By default, this is what your typical Firefox window would look like: